Image

 Phase N/A

-• Participants will be randomly placed in two groups: one will have surgery only, and the other will have surgery plus embolization.
+• Participants will be randomly assigned to one of two groups: surgery only or surgery plus embolization.

 Study details